 If you’re reading this article, that means you’re probably considering pursuing a master’s or Ph.D. in marriage and family therapy or a master’s in counseling.
 Or maybe you’re hoping to work as a licensed marriage and family therapist in Arizona.
 With the Grand Canyon in its backyard, Arizona is an impressive place to live and work.
-Whether you’re interested in studying in this state or want to work here as a licensed marital and family therapist, this article is your guide to how to become an LMFT in Arizona.
+Whether you’re interested in studying in this state or want to work here as a licensed marital and family therapist, this article is your guide to how to become an LMFT in Arizona by exploring Arizona MFT programs.

 Before you apply to a school, it’s important to check whether the MFT master’s or Ph.D. program has been accredited.
 A program that has accreditation means it has been approved by an accrediting body and meets the minimum standards for training future therapists.

 One of the most common therapy accrediting agencies is the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP accredits clinical mental health counseling programs in the U.S. and Canada.
 However, an increasing number of schools are seeking accreditation from the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), which is an accreditation that specifically examines couples and family counseling programs.
-Unfortunately, Arizona does not currently have any accredited marriage and family therapy programs.
+Unfortunately, there are currently no Arizona MFT programs that are accredited.
 However, let’s take a look at some programs you could pursue online while living in Arizona, if you so choose.

 Syracuse University: